nlkl/Optional/README.md

 Many functional programming languages disallow null values, as null-references can introduce hard-to-find bugs.
 An option type is a type-safe alternative to null values.

 In general, an optional value can be in one of two states: Some (representing the presence of a value) and None (representing the lack of a value).
-Unlike null, an option type forces the user to check if a value is actually present, thereby mitigating many of the problems of null. `Option<T>` is a struct in Optional, making it impossible to assign a null value to an option itself.
+Unlike null, an option type forces the user to check if a value is actually present, thereby mitigating many of the problems of null values. `Option<T>` is a struct in Optional, making it impossible to assign a null value to an option itself.

 Further, an option type is a lot more explicit than a null value, which can make APIs based on optional values a lot easier to understand.

-Finally, Optional offers several utility methods that make it easier to compose optional values, as compared large amounts of null checks.
+Finally, Optional offers several utility methods that make it easier to compose optional values, as compared to large amounts of null checks.

 ## Usage

 ### Using the library

-To use Optional, simply import the following namespace:
+To use Optional simply import the following namespace:

 ```csharp